 Terminal access to your Galaxy virtual machine (VM) is not through the Galaxy GUI.
 To use the command line terminal, go back to the Terra workspace.
-If you click on the terminal icon (as described here) in the workspace from which you’ve launched your Galaxy instance, this will be a terminal for that Galaxy instance.
+Clicking on the terminal icon (as described here) in the workspace from which you’ve launched your Galaxy instance will surface a terminal for that Galaxy instance.

 12. What if a tool I need isn't in the preinstalled tools available when I create my Galaxy instance?